Nikon D5 vs Sony RX10 III

 Studio photographers will appreciate that the Nikon D5 (unlike the RX10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D5 and the RX10 III are recent models that are part of the current product line-up.
-The D5 replaced the earlier Nikon D4S, while the RX10 III followed on from the Sony RX10 II.
+The RX10 III is a recent model that features in the current product line-up of Sony.
+In contrast, the D5 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D5 and the Sony RX10 III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.